radian-software/straight.el/README.md

 * `:local-repo`

-  This is the name of the local repository (either a git directory on the local file system or a plain directory on the local file system) that is used for the package.
+  This is the name of the local repository that is used for the package.
 If a local repository by that name does not exist when you invoke `straight-use-package`, one will be cloned according to the package's [version-control settings][#user/recipes/vc-backends].
+  Note that the repository does not have to be version-controlled; it can also just be a directory containing Emacs Lisp files (set `:type nil` in this case).

   Multiple packages can use the same local repository.
 If so, then a change to the local repository will cause both packages to be